Topological State Transfer through Effective Boundary-Mode Channels: Hamiltonian derivation of the gap-tunable flux qubit

-In this section, the Hamiltonian of inductively coupled gap-tunable flux qubit chain (~\figref{fig:system}) will be derived.
-We will show $\omega$ and $a$, $b$ (in ~\eqref{eq:SSH}) can be tailored and tuned in situ by external fluxes.
+In this section, the Hamiltonian of inductively coupled gap-tunable flux qubit (\figref{fig:system}) will be derived.
+With our design, the qubit frequencies and the couplings between qubits (e.g. in \eqref{eq:SSH}) can be tailored and tuned in situ by external fluxes.